Foboss6/notes-list-2/README.md

 # RADENCY Home Task 2
-The notes list, builded with React
+The notes list, built with React